tardate/LittleArduinoProjects/Electronics101/Power/Connectors/README.md

 The 2.1mm barrel connector is very common for DC power supplies (wall-warts), but perhaps overtaken these days by the ubiquitous USB.
 The "2.1mm" refers to the diameter of the centre pin, although there are also 2.5mm versions.
+Sometimes these are referred to as "5.5mm" connectors, which refers to the outer diameter or the plug.

 ![cylindrical](./assets/cylindrical.jpg?raw=true)